theRealAph/ScopeLocals/README.md

 explaining.
 The call to `handler.apply()` happens in a forked virtualThread.
 So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
-This works because class `ExtentLocal` has been designed to share bindings across thread forks.
+This works because Class `ExtentLocal` has been designed to share bindings across thread forks.
-Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked thread.
+Any extent-local bindings present in the thread that calls `fork()` will be visible to the forked thread.

 It is worth emphasising that these bindings really are *shared*.
 The forked